 Washington D.C. is a wonderful place to spend the holiday season.
-There are beautiful decorations, lights, and displays in addition to all the wonderful attractions that are already here.
-Additionally, you will enjoy many of the museums and sights with far less crowds than in the summer.
-Here are the best things to do at Christmas time around D.C.!
+There are beautiful decorations, lights, and displays in addition to all the attractions that are already here.
+Additionally when you visit during winter, you will enjoy many of the museums and sights with far fewer crowds than in the summer.
+We loved being in Washington DC at Christmas time.
+The city is very festive and there are so many special holiday events to keep the whole family entertained.
+Here are the best Washington DC Christmas activities!

 Visit the Christmas Trees